Piotroski F-Score in Japan: The Avoidance Signal Carries the Weight

 - Limitations

 The F-Score on JPX is a filter, not a stock picker.
-But against the local market, it delivers clear alpha.
+Against the local market, it delivers modest alpha.
+Against the value universe, the selection signal is negative.

 Method

-Data source: Ceta Research (FMP financial data warehouse) Universe: JPX-listed stocks, value universe (bottom quintile by price-to-book), market cap above local threshold Time period: 32 years (1993-2025) Rebalancing: Annual (April, after annual reports) Execution: Next-day close (MOC) Benchmarks: All value stocks (same universe, unfiltered), Nikkei 225 Avg holdings post-2010: 20.5 stocks per year
+Data source: Ceta Research (FMP financial data warehouse) Universe: JPX-listed stocks, value universe (bottom quintile by price-to-book), market cap above local threshold Time period: 27 years (1998-2024) Rebalancing: Annual (April, after annual reports) Execution: Next-day close (MOC) Benchmarks: All value stocks (same universe, unfiltered), Nikkei 225 Avg holdings post-2010: 18 stocks per year Data quality: Phantom adjClose oscillations removed, returns filtered for price artifacts

 Piotroski scores computed from raw financial statements at each rebalance date.
 Nine binary signals covering profitability, leverage, and operating efficiency.
 Same methodology as our US study.